Bendigo Art Gallery

 Bendigo Art Gallery has an off street ticketed car park at the rear of the Gallery.
 Ticketed parking is also available on View Street for 2 hours and free on weekends.
 Time restrictions apply.
 Please visit our Getting here page and Access page for more information

-We suggest allowing 90 minutes to 2 hours to view the exhibition.
+We suggest allowing 60 - 90 minutes to view the exhibition.
 Once in the exhibition space customers may stay as long as they like prior to the Gallery closing at 5pm.
 There are no pass outs from the exhibition.

 Cristóbal Balenciaga was one of the most innovative and influential fashion designers of the 20th century.
 His exquisite craftsmanship and pioneering use of fabrics revolutionised the female silhouette, setting the scene for modern design.
 Revered by his contemporaries, including Christian Dior and Coco Chanel, Balenciaga was referred to as ‘The Master’.
 His garments are characterised by their sculptural quality, deft manipulation of textiles and dramatic use of colour and texture.